You are here

 At least one-third of the public schools nominated by each state must be schools with at least 40 percent of their students from disadvantaged backgrounds.
 Public schools must make Adequate Yearly Progress (AYP) in the year of their nomination.
 National Blue Ribbon Schools are honored each year at a recognition ceremony in Washington, DC.
 The applications from the award-winning schools are posted on the Department’s web site.
 Summaries from a small group of National Blue Ribbon Schools visited each year identify educational practices that have been successful in closing the achievement gap.

 The Colorado Department of Education submits to the U.S. Department of Education (USDE) the names of schools that meet the National Blue Ribbon Schools criteria.
-The following schools were submitted by the Colorado Department of Education and recognized by USDE in November 2016:
+The following schools were submitted by the Colorado Department of Education and will be recognized by USDE in November 2020:

 Denver Public Schools